seanslma/maki/DevOps/Terraform/Import.md

 https://dev.to/cloudskills/getting-started-with-terraform-on-azure-importing-existing-infrastructure-43fa

-Import manully created resources to be under the control of terraform configurations.
+- Import manully created resources to be under the control of terraform configurations.
+- Manage pre-existing infrastructure by terraform

 ## simple resource
 - create terraform code